-Nearly 99 percent of abortions occur before 21 weeks, but when they are needed later in pregnancy, it’s often in very complex circumstances — the kind of situations where a woman and her doctor need every medical option available.
+Nearly 99 percent of abortions occur before 21 weeks, but when they are needed later in pregnancy, it’s often in very complex circumstances.
+For example, severe fetal anomalies and serious risks to the woman’s health — the kind of situations where a woman and her doctor need every medical option available.

-Here is what you need to know about 20-week bans
+Here's the rundown on everything you need to know about 20-week bans

 This has nothing to do with politics.
 This has to do with the choices my husband and I needed to make.